SMANahian/cp-template/README.md

 # cp-template

-These are templates that I use for competitive programming im different languages
+These are templates that I use for competitive programming in different languages